anubhavv106/Resume-Builder/README.md

 ## 🚀 Features

 - Responsive design.
+- Soft-looking UI

-- Soft-looking keys for a user-friendly experience.
+ for a user-friendly experience.
-- Print button to download the Cv.
+- Print button to download the CV.

 ## 🛠️ Usage